Good question! Because in order to beat them, we need to know our enemy. So in this post, first we'll look at the two different types of bike thief.

 There are of course other ways to defeat bike locks.
 They can be picked.
 They can be frozen with aerosols and then smashed with a hammer.
 They can be blow torched.
 But these methods aren’t widely used by bike thieves.
 Probably because they are either more difficult, less effective or more costly.

-And what can we learn form this?
+And what can we learn from this?
 Well, the most important lesson is this: never, ever use a cable lock.

 If you use a decent u-lock, it won’t be beaten by wire or cable cutters.
 No-ones going to rip it off with their bare hands.
 It will take an impossibly long time to cut through with a hacksaw.
 It can’t be smashed open by a hammer.
 And small or even medium size bolt cutters will not be able to crop it.